albertNightingale/NightingaleBot/README.md

     - It will reset the rank

 ##### Logistics
-- Using MongoDB to keep track of zoom links.
+- Using MongoDB to keep track of discord member's link.